shemian/advice-generator/README.md

         npm install
         npm install express
+        npm install node-fetch

 4. Start the server:

         node app.js

-5. Open your web browser and go to http://localhost:3000 to view the list of news articles.
+6. Open your web browser and go to http://localhost:3000 to view the list of news articles.

-6. Click on the Button ``Dice looking`` Button" to get the advice.
+7. Click on the Button ``Dice looking`` Button" to get the advice.

 ## Contributions
 If you find a bug or would like to suggest a feature, please create a new issue or pull request.
 Your contributions are greatly appreciated!